 Get this when you book through us:

-A 20 per cent discount in Frescohallen restaurant and two bottles of Eira water from the fjords; guests staying in a Junior Suite or Suite will get also get a welcome drink in Frescohallen
+A 20 per cent discount in Frescohallen restaurant (food only) and a bottle of Eira water each from the fjords; guests staying in a Junior Suite or Suite will get also get a selection of sweet treats

 12 noon, but flexible, subject to availability (charges may apply).
 Earliest check-in, 3pm.

 Double rooms from £87.12 (NOK1,179), including tax at 12 per cent.

 There are 13 rooms specially adapted for guests with mobility issues, with grab bars and wide spaces, and there’s a lift.
 However, those in wheelchairs should note that due to the building’s age and layout it can be tricky to manoeuvre through public areas.